oplS16projects/FP2/README.md

   (define matrix-test
  (make-matrix 4 1 1))
 ```
 This portion here is just me testing out the make-matrix operator and I am here making a 4x1 matrix with all 1s.
-Basically it would look like [ 1 ]
-          [ 1 ]
-          [ 1 ]
-          [ 1 ]
 ```racket
 ;THIS IS TURNING LIST INTO MATRIX
 ; this will output '(1 2 3 4 5 6 7 8)